 Real-time oscilloscopes (RTOs) are designed with a high enough sampling rate to capture a transient, non-repetitive signal with the instrument’s specified analog bandwidth.
-According to Nyquist’s sampling theorem, for accurate capture and display of the signal the scope’s sampling rate must be at least twice the signal bandwidth.
+This will reveal a minimum width impulse, but is far from satisfactory in revealing its shape, let alone measurements and characterization.
 Typical high-bandwidth RTOs exceed this sampling rate by perhaps a factor of two, achieving up to four samples per cycle, or three samples in a minimum-width impulse.

 The sampler-extended real-time oscilloscope (SXRTO)

 So is the SXRTO a sampling scope?

 All this talk of sampling rates and sampling modes may suggest that the SXRTO is a type of sampling scope, but this is not the case.
 The name sampling scope, by convention, refers to a different kind of instrument.
 A sampling scope uses a programmable delay generator to take samples at regular intervals after each trigger event.
 The technique is called sequential equivalent-time sampling and is the principle behind the PicoScope 9300 Series sampling scopes.
 These scopes can achieve very high effective sampling rates but have two main drawbacks: they cannot capture data before the trigger event, and they require a separate trigger signal – either from an external source or from a built-in clock-recovery module.